top of page

 • Caddisflies – order Trichoptera (hairy wings with few vertical veins).

-For 1/3 of the known Victorian Species to have been recorded in our local area is a testament to the exceptional quality and biodiversity of our environment.
+Having 40% of the known Victorian Species recorded in our local area is a testament to the exceptional quality and biodiversity of our environment.

 It is yet another strong justification for the special environmentally focused planning provisions, and the significant effort expended, through our strategic Flora Management Program, to minimise weeds and to enhance the diversity of the indigenous plants.